Tracardi/tracardi-documentation/docs/development/plugins/plugin_dev.md

     ]
 ```

 and add `tracardi.process_engine.action.v1.hello_world` at the end of the list.
+Restart Tracardi.

-Plugin that once has been registered it will not register unless the version the version of
+Plugin that has been registered once will not register again unless the version of
 the plugin has changes.

 This course of action, while correct, can be very burdensome for a developer.
 However, this can be remedied.
 Just set
 the RESET_PLUGIN environment variable to yes when you start Tracardi docker container.
+It will register plugins
+with every restart of Tracardi.

 ## Plugin life-cycle

+Plug-ins go through the life cycle of being built, made, and recycled.
+The workflow controls this process.
+After the workflow is created, the system recognizes which classes
+will be needed to start the process.
+Then all classes for the plugins are created.
+This is called initailiaztion.

+### Initialization

+Workflow loops up all the nodes in the graph and checks if the plugin class for the node exists.
+Then checks if it has a static factory method called `build`.
+If so, the `build` method is run with
+the `plug-in's configuration data`.
+This method must return the plug-in instance.

+If the factory method does not exist then the object is created the old way.
+The `__init__` constructor is called.

+There is not defined order of execution for plugins initialization.

+### Run time

+Workflow sorts the execution graph and finds out the order of execution for each node in the graph.
+Then it calls
+the `run` method on each node.
+It passes the data from node to node.

+## Node internal state

 ## Scaffold builder